ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

     * So we could try to use our `f=1`, `n=5` algorithm all the time.
 This would be able to catch someone who lied at the top level.
-    * But an honest node's message could be confounded, because when we recursively try to solve `n=5`, `f=2`, even when our three honest nodes all agree, we're left with two liars who can confound our second round checks!
+    * But an honest node N1's message could be confounded, because when we recursively try to solve `n=5`, `f=2`, even when our three honest nodes all agree, we're left with two liars who can confound our second round checks!
+        * They can do this because when we want to check what an honest node N2 says N1 said, there are 2 honest nodes, and 2 liars, so the honest people don't have a majority.
 * Last, let's consider `n=7`
     * Each of the nodes will submit their vote to the others.
-    * We'll check each vote using the old algorithm:
+    * We'll check the vote from each node (I'll call it N1) using the old algorithm:
-        * The six other nodes will try to get consensus on what was said.
+        * The six other nodes will try to get consensus on what was said by N1.
-        * They'll do this by telling each of the others what they heard.
+        * They'll do this by telling each of the others what they heard from N1.
         * We'll then check each of these messages, using majority voting.
-    * If the original node was dishonest, the old algorithm applies.
+    * If N1 was dishonest, the old algorithm applies.
+        * N2,...N7 all vote what they hard N1 say (what they hard from N1).
+They want to come to consensus on what N1 said.
-        * There are six honest nodes, with different values, and one liar.
+        * This is five honest nodes, and one liar.
+So the `f=1` algorithm applies.
-        * If the next node was dishonest, five honest nodes reconcile their lies to get an answer.
-        * If the next node was honest, it's four honest nodes versus one.
-The liar can't change the vote now.
-    * If the original node was honest, the old algorithm technically doens't apply.
+    * If N1 was honest, the old algorithm technically *doesn't* apply.
-        * If the next node is honest, then we have three honest nodes and two liars.
-But the three honest nodes all agree, and the liars can't change anything.
-        * If the next node is a liar, then the three honest nodes can disagree.
-The last liar can trick some of them into thinking COMMIT, and others ABORT.
+        * Because N2,...,N7 contains four honest nodes with two liars.
-        * But that doesn't matter.
-Because the honest nodes will still be in the majority, because they are decided correctly.
+        * But because all honest nodes should be unanimous, I argue we can still run the algorithm.
+        * Say N2 is honest; it sends N3,...,N7 what it heard from N1.
+            * N3,...,N7 are going to take a majority vote on what they heard.
+            * N3,N4,N5 (the honest nodes) will all be voting the same.
+            * N6 and N7 (the liars) cannot swing the election, since the margin of victory is so high.
+        * I'm going to stop here.
+I argue that it doesn't matter what we think a liar node says N1 says, since all honest nodes will be in agreement!
+The marging of victory is so high!
+        * Say N2 is dishonest; it sends N3,...,N7 lies about what N1
+          says.
+            * In particular, N3,N4,N5,N6 (honest nodes) could have heard *different* things from N2.
+N3,N4 may have been told by N2 that N1 said ABORT, while N5,N6 heard COMMIT.
+            * So we're split two-two, which means we're ripe for N7 to come in and lie, telling two nodes that it heard COMMIT and the others ABORT.
-* I would say that, if the margin of victory amongst honest nodes is greater than `f`, then normal voting reaches the majority decision.
+            * As I said though, it doesn't matter, because the margin of victory is too high!
-    * When we recursively run the algorithm, checking a dishonest node, we may have a low margin of victory, but we got rid of a liar that can't continue to confuse us in future rounds.
-    * When we run the algorithm recursively, checking an honest node, we have a very high margin of victory.
-We may not be able to detect the lies of the remaining liars, but if our margin is high enough, it doesn't matter.
+* I guess a lemma would be that you can run the consensus algorithm even with `f<n/2` failures *if* all functional nodes are in consensus.
-* Last, we know that we need `n>3f`, else we could solve for `n=3`, `f=1` by simulation.
+* BTW, we know that we need `n>3f`, else we could solve for `n=3`, `f=1` by simulation.

 ## Formal Algorithm